lauramika/Memory-Game/README.md

 # Memory Game
 https://lauramika.github.io/Memory-Game/
-## Intro
+## UX
-It's a single player card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
+Memory game "Memo" a single player card game for kids in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
 If all pairs are matched within the given time period, game is won.
+"Memo" main purpose is to have fun, game also improves concentration, trains visual memory, increases short trem memory and increases attention to detail.
 ## User Stories
 1. User should be able to select two cards so that it is possible to see if they match;
 2. User should be able to see how long he/she have been playing so that he/she can improve next time;